April 22, 2015

-The overall energy use has come down thanks to the use of more energy efficient lighting and HVAC systems.
+The overall energy use has come down thanks to the use of more energy-efficient lighting and HVAC systems.

-A surprising fact about today’s energy consumption scenario in commercial establishments is that even though the number of electronic devices being employed has gone up substantially, the overall energy use has come down thanks to the use of more energy efficient lighting and HVAC systems.
+A surprising fact about today’s energy consumption scenario in commercial establishments is that even though the number of electronic devices being employed has gone up substantially, the overall energy use has come down thanks to the use of more energy-efficient lighting and HVAC systems.
 However, this does not mean that there is no scope of any further improvement.
-Building owners and facility managers can still take some measures to improve the energy efficiency, and further bring down the utility bills.
+Building owners and facility managers can still take some measures to improve energy efficiency, and further, bring down utility bills.
 According to Energy Star, the largest operating expense in any commercial establishment is that of energy use.
 Apart from the economic impact of energy use, the environmental impact is also huge.
 Commercial buildings are believed to contribute 20 percent of the country’s total greenhouse emissions.
 It may be a major contributing factor to the problem of global warming.

 Energy Saving Methods

-So, the best way to make your building more energy efficient is to get a professional company to conduct an energy audit to reveal the problem areas, and then take corrective measures to prevent energy loss, and bring down overall energy consumption.
+So, the best way to make your building more energy-efficient is to get a professional company to conduct an energy audit to reveal the problem areas, and then take corrective measures to prevent energy loss, and bring down overall energy consumption.
 HVAC experts recommend some simple, cost-free methods of energy saving in commercial buildings.